gvwilson/thirdbit/_drafts/2024-04-12-template-expander.md

 When I was [outlining the content][outline] for [*Software Design by Example*][sdxpy], there were two natural follow-ons to [the HTML checker][sdxpy_check].
-One was a [template expander][sdxpy_template] of the sort used in static site generators like the one that created the page you'r reading right now.
+One was a template expander of the sort used in static site generators like the one that created the page you'r reading right now.
 I chose to tackle it first because it calls back to [the simple interpreter][sdxpy_interp] built earlier with its variables, loops, and conditionals.

-As this chapter says,
-there are basically three approaches to HTML templating:
+As [Chapter 12: A Template Expander][sdxpy_template] says, there are basically three approaches to HTML templating:

 > 1. Mix commands in an existing language such as JavaScript with the HTML or Markdown